-Depending on what kind of other businesses an investor may own or manage, and where those enterprises operate, the acquisition of a US property may render an investor - and its other businesses - a "US person" subject to compliance with US business regulations, various sanctions regimes and other regulatory regimes, which could dramatically affect how its other businesses can operate and increase their "regulatory risk".
-The US Securities and Exchange Commission and Department of Justice have regularly found seemingly slight and tenuous connections with the USA sufficient to establish jurisdiction over large and diverse enterprises.
-Of course, even a passive investor will be subject to any local or federal environmental regulations attached to the property or its use.
+Depending on what kind of businesses an investor may own or manage, and where those enterprises operate, the acquisition of a US property may render an investor - and its other businesses - a "US person" subject to compliance with US business regulations, various sanctions regimes and other regulatory regimes, which could dramatically affect how its other businesses can operate and increase their "regulatory risk".
+The US Securities and Exchange Commission, the Department of Justice and the Department of the Treasury have regularly found seemingly slight and tenuous connections with the USA sufficient to establish jurisdiction over large and diverse enterprises.
+Sanctions regimes imposed from time to time by the Treasury may restrict sources of capital, eligible investors, and banking arrangements.
+And even a passive investor will be subject to any local or federal environmental regulations attached to the property or its use.